dmorse/pscfpp/README.md

 CUDA used in pscf_pg for GPU acceleration.
 PSCF is only provided in source code format, and so must be compiled from source.

-The build system used to compile and install PSCF relies on standard unix utilities that are available in any unix-like command-line environment.
+The build system used to compile and install PSCF uses the unix "make" utility, which is available in any unix-like command-line environment.
-It also uses some Python modules, and so requires access to a Python 3 interpreter.
+The build system also uses some Python modules that are provided within the package, and so requires access to a Python 3 interpreter.
 To compile and run this or other unix software on Mac OS X, the user must first install the Mac OS X unix command line tools.

 Complete instructions for compiling PSCF are provided in section 2 of the [web manual](<https://dmorse.github.io/pscfpp-man>).
-A brief summary is given below of instructions for steps that must be taken after cloning the git repository and installing all of the required dependencies (i.e., GSL and FFTW).
+A brief summary is given below of instructions for steps that must be taken after cloning the pscfpp git repository and installing all of the required dependencies (i.e., GSL and FFTW) in a linux or Mac OS X environment.

    - Add the absolute path to the directory pscfpp/bin to your unix command search PATH environment variable.
 This is where executable